Croup

 What causes croup?

-Croup is usually caused by a viral infection, such as parainfluenza virus.
+Croup is typically caused by a viral infection, often parainfluenza virus.

 What are the symptoms of croup?